bszafranski/cram/docs/basics.rst

 CRAM uses 8 types of objects to represent real-world systems.

-- **Nodes:** Nodes are general-purpose elemnts within the model network.
-They are used along with **links** to build a model network that represents a real-world system.
+- **Nodes:** Nodes are general-purpose elements within the model network.
+They are used along with links to build a model network that represents a real-world system.
 Mass balance nodes are a special type of node added automatically by CRAM.
 They are connected to inflows and demands and are used to maintain mass balance.
 - **Links:** Links are general-purpose elements most often used to simulate rivers or canal reaches.
 They are also used as arbitrary connectors between two nodes.
 - **Inflows:** Inflows represent flow into a network.
 They are frequently used to represent a raw water supply such as a river.
 - **Demands:** Demands represent flow out of a network.
 They are frequently used to represent withdrawals from a system such as a diversion ditch or water right.